zeinabsh/Real-Estate-Houses/README.md

 # Real-Estate-Houses
-analyses the real estate sector in the U.S., combining construction activity, housing prices, and economic indicators.
+ I analyzed the U.S. real estate market, bringing together insights from construction activity, housing prices, and macroeconomic indicators.

+The dataset includes time-series data from 2000 to 2023, covering key metrics like building permits, home price index, GDP, mortgage rates, unemployment, and more—allowing a deep dive into market behavior and economic relationships.

-🧩 Project Highlights:]
+🧩 Project Highlights:

 Tracking the number of housing units built and permitted over time.